chriszarate/sheetrock/README.md

 * Options (object): An object representing the options of the request.
-The `user` property will contain the options you originally provided (useful for identifying which request the callback is for) and a `request` property with information about the request to Google’s API.
+The `user` property will contain the options you originally provided (useful for identifying which request the callback is for) and a `request` property with information about the HTTP request to Google’s API.

+* Response (object): An object containing response data properties:

+  * `.attributes` (object): An object containing useful information about the response data, its structure, and its format.

-* Raw data (object): This is the raw response data from Google’s API.
+  * `.raw` (object): This is the raw response data from Google’s API.

-* Rows (array): An array of row objects (which are also passed individually to the `rowTemplate`, if one is provided).
+  * `.rows` (array): An array of row objects (which are also passed individually to the `rowTemplate`, if one is provided).

-* Output HTML (string): A string of HTML representing the final presentational output of the request (which is also appended to the `target` or jQuery reference, if one was provided).
+  * `.html` (string): A string of HTML representing the final presentational output of the request (which is also appended to the `target` or jQuery reference, if one was provided).

 ### reset